DigZator/MME-FLASHCARD-VNIT/README.md

 ## Disclaimer
 - We have referenced several materials while creating the cards all the rights to content that has been added is reserved to the respective owners
+- If you haveany issues feel free to email us at dxk1124@gmail.com
 ## References
 1.